-So, you’ve decided to get your pet’s teeth cleaned (and rotten ones removed) and give him a brand new healthy mouth.
-How do you maintain your pet’s Dental Health so you don’t need to go through the whole process again?
+So, you’ve decided to get your pet’s teeth cleaned (and rotten ones removed) and give him/her a brand new healthy mouth.
+How do you maintain your pet’s dental health so you don’t need to go through the whole process again?
 The secret to clean healthy teeth in our pets is actually very simple: RAW MEATY BONES.

-No big secret really, just natural healthy food to which our pets have evolved over millions of years.
-We as humans haven’t domesticated them and made them evolve to commercial dog mush nearly long enough to change this process yet!
-Cats and dogs which regularly eat raw meaty bones are not only healthier animals (this is the best food we can feed them), but they rarely have rotten teeth over 10 years of age.
+It’s no big secret really, just natural healthy food which our pets have eaten throughout evolution.
+We as humans haven’t domesticated them and made them evolve to eat commercial dog mush nearly long enough to change this process yet!
+Cats and dogs that regularly eat raw meaty bones (this is the best food we can feed them) are not only healthier animals, but they rarely have rotten teeth at any age.

-Cats are particularly difficult to get onto bones if not started from a very early age, so I recommend them from 6 weeks of age.
+Cats are particularly difficult to get onto bones if not started from a very early age, so we recommend them from 6 weeks of age.
 Dogs just about always love them and will guard them jealously as they know what’s good for them.
-Occasionally however some individuals may have a problem with bones, constipation, vomiting, and the very remote possibility of getting something stuck.
-If cooked, these problems have a higher chance of occurring.
-I often advise people, yes there is only a very remote chance of getting a serious problem, but the chance of getting a serious problem from infected rotten teeth is a hundred fold more.
-Let alone the poor pet having to live with infected gums, and that smelly breath!
-So for mine, the positives by far out weigh the negatives.
+Occasionally however some individuals may have a problem with bones, constipation, vomiting, and the very remote possibility of getting one stuck.
+If bones are cooked, these problems have a higher chance of occurring.
+We often advise clients, “Yes there is only a very remote chance of getting a serious problem, but the chance of getting a serious problem from infected rotten teeth is a hundred fold more.
+Let alone the poor dog or cat having to live with infected gums, and that smelly breath!”
+So for our dogs and cats, the positives by far out weigh the negatives.

-But what do we do if for one reason or another we can’t or decide not to use raw bones.
+But what do we do if for one reason or another we can’t or decide not to use raw bones?
 Well there are many less effective but still worthwhile alternatives.
 Number one is Hills’s T/D or “teeth diet”.
-Despite not being much of a believer in commercial diets, Hill’s is one of the better ones, and their T/D is probably the most effective teeth cleaning food next to bones.
+Despite not being much of a believer in commercial diets, Hill’s is one of the better ones and their T/D is probably the most effective teeth cleaning food next to bones.
 The dry kibble doesn’t break up until it has sunk to the gum, hence removing the plaque.
 This diet is especially good for cats.
-I highly recommend it for any older patients having their teeth cleaned under general anaesthesia, so as to minimise the chance of needing to do it again.
+We highly recommend it for any older patients having their teeth cleaned under general anaesthesia so as to minimise the chance of needing to do it again.

 So as the old saying goes, give a dog (and a cat!) a bone!